Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 top2018.csv
 (<https://www.kaggle.com/nadintamer/top-spotify-tracks-of-2018>)

-This dataset is related to idea \#4 regarding the top 100 Spotify songs from 2018.
+This dataset is related to Idea \#4 regarding the top 100 Spotify songs from 2018.